Joseph J. Clark: World War I and inter-war service

-Although Clark was officially a member of the Class of 1918 at the United States Naval Academy, he actually graduated with the class of 1917.
+Although Clark was officially a member of the Class of 1918 at the U.S. Naval Academy, he actually was graduated with the class of 1917.
 He was first posted to the cruiser USS North Carolina, which was convoying troops across the Atlantic Ocean.
 After World War I ended, he remained in the permanent navy, serving at sea aboard the destroyers USS Aaron Ward, USS Aulick, and USS Brooks in the Middle East.
-He was commanding Brooks on his return to the USA, then was put in command of the USS Bulmer.
+He was commanding Brooks on his return to the U.S., then was put in command of the USS Bulmer.
 Bulmer was assigned to American Relief Administration and Near East Relief.
-Clark returned to the US in 1923 and was posted as an instructor at the Naval Academy during 1923–1924.
-He then went to NAS Pensacola in Florida for flight training and graduated as a naval aviator on March 16, 1925.
+Clark returned to the U.S. in 1923 and was posted as an instructor at the Naval Academy during 1923–1924.
+He then went to NAS Pensacola in Florida for flight training and graduated as a naval aviator on 16 March 1925.

 Clark served a wide variety of posts throughout the rest of the 1920s and the 1930s.
-In 1925, he helped Commander John Rodgers prepare for the first West Coast-Hawaii flight in 1925, receiving a letter of commendation for this service.
+In 1925, he helped Commander John Rodgers prepare for the first West Coast–Hawaii flight in 1925, receiving a letter of commendation for this service.
 In 1926, he served as senior aviation officer aboard the USS Mississippi.
 The next year, he was an aide to the Commander, Battleship Division Three, and served as division aviation officer.
 From 1928 to 1931, Clark was executive officer, NAS Anacostia, in Washington, D.C., and during the next two years was commanding officer of Fighting Squadron Two, attached to the aircraft carrier USS Lexington.

-He was the aeronautical member of the Board of Inspection and Survey, Navy Department, from 1933 to July 1936, and during his next tour of sea duty July, 1936 to June, 1937, served as the Lexington's air officer and representative at Fleet Air Detachment, NAS San Diego, California.
-From July, 1937, to May, 1939, he was executive officer of the Fleet Air Base, Pearl Harbor.
+He was the aeronautical member of the Board of Inspection and Survey, Navy Department, from 1933 to July 1936, and during his next tour of sea duty July 1936 to June 1937, served as the Lexington's assistant air officer and carrier representative at Fleet Air Detachment, NAS San Diego, California.
+From July 1937, to May 1939, he was executive officer of the Fleet Air Base, Pearl Harbor.
 He then served as inspector of naval aircraft at the Curtiss Aircraft Corporation, Buffalo, New York.

-Clark was then sent to NAS Jacksonville, Florida, as executive officer from December, 1940 until May, 1941.
+Clark was then sent to NAS Jacksonville, Florida, as executive officer from December 1940 until May 1941.
 He was then posted to the USS Yorktown as Executive Officer.
 He was in that position when the Japanese attacked Pearl Harbor and returned to his former post with Yorktown in time to participate in raids on the Gilbert and Marshall Islands.